Disclaimers are in Part 1

 "So, do you?"

 Xena relaxed visibly at that.
-Her eyes fluttered closed as she released a breath she must have been holding for some time.
+Her eyes fluttered closed as she released a breath she must have been holding for some time (her thoughts on the edge of hysteria, Isabelle wondered what a ghost was doing breathing).
 It was a measure of the warrior's relief that she allowed herself this moment of weakness.

 An instant later, she was her calm, composed self again.
 "I don't think you're crazy, Isabelle," she said with a half-smile.
 Her voice had that low, tingling quality again that never failed to make the younger woman's stomach flutter.
 Isabelle returned the smile with a shaky grin of her own.
 Their eyes locked for a timeless moment.
 When the writer finally blinked, her pulse was beating a mad gallop against the skin of her throat.
 She cleared her throat and in a nervous gesture pushed her unruly bangs back from her brow, surprised to find a few beads of sweat there.